 In myth and folklore, crows are often said to be able to cross between our world and the afterlife delivering messages.
 Several cultures believe that crows possess a special connection with spirits.
 Birds that symbolize death are also often depicted in bird tattoo meanings.

 Birds also carry a biblical meaning and some are also condemned in the Bible, many, for instance, view the raven as a symbol of Satan.
 But the raven was also capable of great good – flying to feed Moses when he was stranded in the desert, for example.

-As a colour, black has long been associated with all things macabre and morbid.
-People seen it as a reflection of the bleakness or uncertainty that awaits beyond the grave, and contrast it with the liveliness of lighter colours.
+As a color, black has long been associated with all things macabre and morbid.
+People have seen it as a reflection of the bleakness or uncertainty that awaits beyond the grave, and contrast it with the liveliness of lighter colors.
 This is the reason why people wear all black at funerals and write about the ‘blackness’ of death.
 Thus it is really no surprise that black birds have come to be seen as omens of death, no more so than the Raven.

 The raven is seen as a bird of death in many different and distinct cultural traditions.
 For example, in Greek mythology, the god Apollo sent a white raven to spy on one of his mortal lovers, and when he reported that she had been unfaithful, Apollo cursed him by scorching him black, which is why they are black today.
 In many other Arabic and Germanic traditions, ravens are heavily associated with battlefields and glorious death in war.
 This may have something to do with the fact that ravens eat carrion, and have been known to flock around scenes of death and destruction, awaiting a feast.